linazoo/third-phase/final-projects/presentations.md

 It's time to show off what you've made to the community.
 Here are some tips on putting together an effective presentation of your final project at DBC.

-Before presentation day, you should be able to do a complete runthrough in eight minutes without stopping.
+Before presentation day, you should have your resume ready to hand out to employers & be able to do a complete runthrough in eight minutes without stopping.
 To get there, expect a minimum of five complete runthroughs with the full team.

-You have __ten minutes__ to present and roughly __four minutes__ for questions.
+You have __ten minutes__ to present and roughly __three minutes__ for questions.

 ## Why we present...